arukompas/js-bank-account/README.md

 - [ ] Create a `BankAccount` class

-- [ ] The `BankAccount` class must access only one parameters - the `name` of the account owner.
-For example, `new BankAccount('Arunas')`
+- [ ] The `BankAccount` class constructor must accept only one parameter - the `name` of the account owner.
+An example of how it's going to be used: `new BankAccount('Arunas')`

-- [ ] The `BankAccount` must also have a `balance` which will be `0` for all new accounts
+- [ ] The `BankAccount` must also have a `balance` property which will be `0` for all new accounts.

 - [ ] The user must be able to access the `name` and `balance` properties of the bank account.
 E.g. `account.name` and `account.balance`

 - [ ] The user must NOT be able to change the balance of the account.
-E.g. `account.balance = 100000` should NOT change the actual balance.
+E.g. the line `account.balance = 100000` should NOT change the actual balance.
 Hint: use the magical `set balance()` setter method to change the default behaviour

 - [ ] The user must be able to **deposit** (put in) money.
 Create a `deposit(amount)` method which will take the `amount` of money to put into the account.